French Liberation Army: Anfa Plan

-Other territorial defense units and guard units in North Africa were maintained "without plan". finally, the four groups of Moroccan Gumiers were not included in the Anfa plan, but were nevertheless participants in the Italian Campaign and Operation Husky.
+Other territorial defence units and guard units in North Africa were maintained "without plan". finally, the four groups of Moroccan Gumiers were not included in the Anfa plan, but were nevertheless participants in the Italian Campaign and Operation Husky.

 Units established in France

-After the Liberation of France, the elements of the French Forces of the Interior were mobilized to continue the fight.
+After the Liberation of France, the elements of the French Forces of the Interior were mobilised to continue the fight.
 A party of interior forces replaced the divisions of the Anfa Plan, who were "whitened" at the same time.
 Amongst others, these new divisions formed: